Fast quantum algorithm for differential equations

-\textit{The solution state.}---We note that the aim in the quantum approach for solving a linear system~$A\bm{u}=\bm{b}$ is to generate a quantum state (not necessarily $\ket{\bm{u}}$) that enables computing $\braket{\bm{u}|M|\bm{u}}$ for a given $M$.
-Instead of generating the state $\ket{\bm{u}}$ as conventional approaches, our approach is to generate another state~$\ket{\psi}$ (specified later) that enables computing the expectation value of interest, i.e., $\braket{\bm{u}|M|\bm{u}}$.
+\textit{The solution state.}---The aim in the quantum approach for solving a linear system is to generate a quantum state (not necessarily $\ket{\bm{u}}$) that enables computing $\braket{\bm{u}|M|\bm{u}}$ for a given~$M$.
+Instead of generating $\ket{\bm{u}}$ as conventional approaches, our approach generates another state~$\ket{\psi}$ (specified later) that enables computing the expectation value of interest, i.e., $\braket{\bm{u}|M|\bm{u}}$.
 Hereafter, we refer to the state $\ket{\psi}$ in our approach as the `solution state'.
 For illustration, first we describe our approach to generate the solution state for ODEs ($d=1$) and then extend it to PDEs.